kubernetes/enhancements/keps/sig-release/1732-artifact-management/README.md

 For each artifact, there will be a configuration file checked into this repository.
 When a project wants to promote an image, they will file a PR in this repository to update their image promotion configuration to promote an artifact from staging to production.
-Once this PR is approved, automation that is running in the k8s project infrastructure (e.g. https://github.com/GoogleCloudPlatform/k8s-container-image-promoter) will pick up this new configuration file and copy the relevant bits out to the production serving locations.
+Once this PR is approved, automation that is running in the k8s project infrastructure (built using our [artifact promotion tooling][promo-tools]) will pick up this new configuration file and copy the relevant bits out to the production serving locations.

 Importantly, if a project needs to roll-back or remove an artifact, the same process will